BitcoinDesign/Guide/guide/getting-started/software.md

 Bitcoin [node]({{ '/guide/glossary/node/' | relative_url }}) software connects to and participates in the Bitcoin network.
 [Full nodes]({{ '/guide/glossary/node/#full-nodes/' | relative_url }}) verify transaction data on the blockchain and ensure network participants are following the Bitcoin rules.
 A [light node]({{ '/guide/glossary/node/#light-nodes/' | relative_url }}) connects to the Bitcoin network but does not verify or enforce the rules.
 Some wallet software comes with built-in full node capabilities, such as [Bitcoin Core]({{ '/guide/glossary/#bitcoin-core-client/' | relative_url }}), but most wallet software act as light nodes.

 Lightning node software connects to and participates in the Lightning network, which extends Bitcoin with payment channels to increase transaction speed and lower costs.
 It is becoming widely adopted and accepted as the preferred way to scale Bitcoin.

-It’s common to use node management software.
+It’s common to use node management software, separate from the node software itself.
 This simplifies the setup, management and monitoring of nodes by providing graphical user interfaces to interact with the lower level node software instead of CLIs.

 </div>